jmrichardson/simfin/README.md

 ### SimFin

 The nice folks at [SimFin](https://simfin.com/) provide freely available fundamental financial data which also includes daily pricing data.
-The information can be downloaded in bulk but also requires a bit of work to prepare the data for analysis.
-This project is an expressive python framework designed to process SimFin data into a flat CSV file for future analysis.
+The data can be downloaded in bulk but also requires a bit of work to prepare the data.
+This project is an expressive, python framework designed to process SimFin data into csv format for analysis.

 ### Installation

-Requirements
+Python requirements:

 * pandas
 * ta-lib